If there’s one word to describe Toula, it’s positive.

 Toula’s goal when she joined Enhanced Lifestyles was to increase her independence by learning how to cook more healthy recipes.
 She has formed a great working relationship with her Lifestyle Attendant, who supports her in researching different recipes and cooking each Thursday.

 Toula has also been supported to explore new hobbies that tap into her creative spirit.
 Before her aneurysms, Toula used her creative skills to paint pictures that she would display around her home and give to her family.
 During a visit to the Unley Community Centre in early 2021, Toula discovered a crochet group called ‘Knit & natter’ and instantly became involved.
 Toula picked up the activity very quickly and is well on her way to finishing her first clothing item, a beanie, using only her right hand.

-Another hobby that Toula is supported with is regularly seeking out $10 schnitzels at different pubs around Adelaide with her Lifestyle Attendant, Sussan.
+Another hobby that Toula is supported with is regularly seeking out $10 schnitzels at different pubs around Adelaide.

 Toula is actively involved with Enhanced Lifestyles’ customer engagement events and has never missed one to date.
 Through these events, Toula has made long-lasting friendships with fellow customers and staff of the organisation.
 Toula has a way of connecting with people and brightening their day with her infectious personality.

 Toula feels that she has achieved so much during her journey with Enhanced Lifestyles to increase her independence and has no plans of slowing down.

 Her next major goal is to go on a holiday cruise ship around Australia, which she has never had the opportunity to do in her life.

 Toula has inspired many people with her courage and determination to keep moving forward despite the odds.